Sub-replacement fertility: Attempts to increase the fertility rate

 At present, many governments provide financial incentives to have more children.
 These include tax allowances for working parents, improving child-care provision, reducing working hours/weekend working in female-dominated professions such as healthcare and a stricter enforcement of anti-discrimination measures to prevent professional women's promotion prospects being hindered when they take time off work to care for children.
 In 2002, Australia introduced a Baby Bonus that did increase birth rates in the years immediately after.
-The fertility rate also increased to around 2.0 in France and 1.9 in Britain and some other northern European countries, but the role of population policies in these trends is debated.
+The fertility rate also increased to around 2.0 in France and 1.9 in the United Kingdom and some other northern European countries, but the role of population policies in these trends is debated.
 In Italy, for example, natalist policies may have actually discouraged the Italian population from having more children.
 This "widespread resistance" was the result of the Italian government, at one point, taxing single persons and criminalizing abortion and even contraception.

 European analysts hope, with the help of government incentives and large-scale change towards family-friendly policies, to stall the population decline and reverse it by around 2030, expecting that most of Europe will have a slight natural increase by then.
 C. D. Howe Institute, for example, tries to demonstrate that immigration cannot be used to effectively counter population ageing.